-Austrian manufacturer of power resistors, EBG have developed new material combinations and processing methods to achieve a thermal coefficient of resistance (TCR) of +/- 5 ppm while maintaining the minimal voltage coefficient of resistance (VCR).
+Austrian manufacturer of power resistors EBG has developed new material combinations and processing methods to achieve a thermal coefficient of resistance (TCR) of +/- 5 ppm while maintaining the minimal voltage coefficient of resistance (VCR).

 Leading-edge capability with resistive inks and sintering

-The SHP series is a new generation of high-precision and high-stability resistors have already been implemented in applications such as in medical power supply units.
-“To produce such ultra-high precision HV resistors requires leading-edge capability in the use of resistive inks in combination with the sintering process.”
-Says Louis Klein of EBG.
+The SHP series is a new generation of high-precision and high-stability resistors that have already been implemented in applications such as medical power supply units.
+“To produce such ultra-high precision HV resistors requires leading-edge capability in the use of resistive inks in combination with the sintering process,” says Louis Klein of EBG.

-Typical applications for the SHP series include medical power supplies, motor drives and controls, X-ray, converters and energy regeneration.
+Typical applications for the SHP series include medical power supplies, motor drives and controls, X-rays, converters and energy regeneration.

-The next generation currently in development promises broader thermal application areas and even higher thermal stability are currently in development.
+The next generation promises broader thermal application areas and even higher thermal stability.
+This is currently in development.